 praying at all times in the Spirit, with all prayer and supplication.
 To that end, keep alert with all perseverance, making supplication for all the saints, and also for me, that words may be given to me in opening my mouth boldly to proclaim the mystery of the gospel, – Ephesians 6:18-19

-At the time of lesson presentation, preceding first in prayer instills in children how they too can talk to the Father.
-Prayer habits that last a lifetime are most often formed in childhood and it is by example we, as their leaders, model meaningful prayer lives.
+During the lesson presentation, beginning with prayer shows children how they can speak to the Father.
+Prayer habits that last a lifetime are most often formed in childhood.
+We, as their leaders, model meaningful prayer lives by example.

 Accurate theology teaches children that all the Bible is for them but not all the Bible is aboutthem.
-When passages of Scripture are developed into individual stories, we can err in giving the impression of a book filled with rules you must keep or God won’t love you.
+When passages of Scripture are turned into individual stories, we risk mistakenly suggesting it’s a book filled with rules.
+You must keep these rules, or God won’t love you.
 Also, the biblical heroes setting examples can become role models or God won’t love you.
-And through the eyes of a child, can leave him or her feeling not nearly brave enough to be a Daniel, not as faithful as Ruth, or as good as Moses.
+Through the eyes of a child, these stories can leave them feeling not nearly brave enough to be a Daniel.
+They might feel not as faithful as Ruth or as good as Moses.

-If we do not point to Christ in each and every lesson, we take the risk of artificially turning a story into a moral lesson.
-A children’s Bible lesson must be clear that the Bible isn’t mainly about us and what we are supposed to be doing.
+If we do not point to Christ in each lesson, we risk turning a story into a moral lesson.
+A children’s Bible lesson must convey that the Bible isn’t primarily about us.
+It should focus less on what we are supposed to be doing.
 The Bible is about God and what he has done.
 Therefore, to insure accurate theology is communicated, the teacher must ask clarifying questions of those children whom she is teaching.
 She should ask questions about the character, plot and resolution of the story.
 Stick with the story’s details when questioned, and resist reading between the lines.
-Rightly taught, the teacher should desire children see the Bible, not as a collection of moral tales, but as God’s story of redemptive history.
+The teacher should ensure children see the Bible rightly taught.
+They should see it not as a collection of moral tales.
+Rather, they should see it as God’s story of redemptive history.

-As much as is appropriate with the age group, it is important the children become involved in the reading of the lesson text.
+It is important that children become involved in reading the lesson text.
+This should be done as appropriate for their age group.
 Depending on the age, you might need to stop after each sentence to ask questions.
 Older children may be able to handle two or three paragraphs together.
 The goal is to learn to comprehend what the author is communicating in the text.
 Therefore, the teacher must be well informed of the meaning of the text in her personal study.
 Disciplined study and planning is a vital part of preparing a children’s Bible lesson.

 A structured plan will go a long way.
 Not only lesson content, but working within a proper time frame has value in preparing a children’s Bible lesson.
 With young children, a good rule of thumb is 15-20 minutes maximum for each Bible lesson.
 A good teacher will be respectful of the rule, “Your mind can only endure what your bottom can.”

 Children are quick to learn songs, Bible verses, and they enjoy listening to stories.
 We all learn in different ways and with children the more visuals, the greater impact.
 Use visuals like flannel graph or shapes cut from paper.
 Object lessons are another useful tool for illustrating analogies.
-When possible, involve the kids in the lesson – dressing up as a character or making the lesson into a skit to reenact the story.
+When possible, involve the kids in the lesson.
+Let them dress up as a character.
+Turn the lesson into a skit to reenact the story.
 Adults are often surprised at what even young children absorb when they become invested in sharing a narrative passage.

-Body language and posture of the teacher can provide opportunity for eye contact and physical illustration best when on the same level as the children.
+The body language and posture of the teacher can create opportunities for eye contact.
+Physical illustrations work best when teachers are on the same level as the children.
 Use voice inflection for emphasis and interest.
 When using books to aid your lesson, choose those with colorful illustrations for greatest impact.
 The Jesus Storybook Bible is a good choice.

 In application, children tend to jump straight to personal application without any foundation: What does this say about me?
 What am I supposed to do (or not do) right now?
 Those aren’t bad questions, but they miss the main point.
 These three questions can prove helpful when presented as application: